woocommerce/google-listings-and-ads/tests/proxy/proxy.md

 Modes:
 - `delete_error` will return an internal error when deleting products
+- `update_error` will return an internal error when updating products

 ### Log responses when running the proxy
 This option will allow us to view the responses which are returned from the API, this is useful for generating mocked responses to return.